accidentalrebel/pomodomo/README.md

 # pomodomo
-A personal pomodoro application using C# and Adobe Air.
+A personal pomodoro application using C# and .NET.
 This is an old project (2012).
 I am uploading it here for posterity.